badillosoft/code-for-day/2015-10-18-1/readme.md

 $ruby test_board.rb
 ~~~

-New board and a internatl prompt open on the terminal
+New board appear, and one prompt open next it
 like this:

 ~~~bash